 If you haven’t already, make sure you check out our article about the common cat and dog poisons to learn what toxins you should make sure to keep out of reach of your pets.

 Common toxic substances that we see include dogs eating mushrooms, dogs licking or eating rat bait or ant bait and in the colder regions dogs ingesting antifreeze that’s dripped from your vehicle.

 Gastrointestinal Signs Of Poisoning

-The most common symptom for many poisons is gastrointestinal signs such as drooling, regurgitation, vomiting and diarrhoea.
+The most common symptom of many poisons is gastrointestinal signs such as drooling, regurgitation, vomiting and diarrhoea.

 Yes, these signs can be caused by a number of things unrelated to poisoning, so the next question is – when do we need to become concerned that this is more than a simple stomach upset and take action?

 If your dog is looking bright and alert, has only had a couple of vomits or diarrhoea bouts and is still acting pretty normal, then it’s highly unlikely that they have suffered from poisoning unless you’ve just witnessed them eat something they shouldn’t have.

-If however, they are dull, depressed and you see other things in their vomit and diarrhoea such as blood, seeds or a colour change (i.e. very yellow vomit) then it is worthwhile seeking vet advice as poisoning could be a possible cause.
+If however, they are dull, and depressed and you see other things in their vomit and diarrhoea such as blood, seeds or a colour change (i.e. very yellow vomit) then it is worthwhile seeking vet advice as poisoning could be a possible cause.